Nollum/TwitterCloneAPI/README.md

 ## Run the tests
 In order to run the tests, use `npm test -- filename` For instance, to test user registration, use `npm test -- register.test.js` <br>
-Tests should preferably follow this order, however they should technically work in any order: <br>
+Tests should preferably follow this order, however they could technically work in any order: <br>
 `
 register,
 login,